|Minnesota Pharmacy Legislative Day Speakers|

 Minnesota Pharmacy Legislative Day Speakers

-RPh, CDE, Region #21 Clinical Services, Walgreens Co., MPhA President
+RPh, CDE, Region #21 Clinical Services, Walgreens Co., MPhA Past President

 Michelle Aytay graduated from the University of Minnesota in 1996 and has been practicing community pharmacy with direct patient care in Minnesota since that time.
 She currently advances clinical pharmacy services in her work with Walgreens.
 Her volunteer leadership roles span numerous organizations.
-Aytay serves as MPhA President.
-Prior to assuming the presidency, she co-chaired the MPhA Public Affairs Committee and she currently serves as a member of the Pharmacy Advocacy Task Force.
+Aytay is MPhA Immediate Past President.
+She has co-chaired the MPhA Public Affairs Committee and she currently serves as a member of the Pharmacy Advocacy Task Force.
 She is on the MPhA Board of Directors and Executive Finance Committee.
 She served as President of the Minnesota Pharmacists Foundation and remains on the Board.
 She is active in numerous capacities at the College of Pharmacy, including Past President of the Pharmacy Alumni Society and board member of the Century Mortar Club.
 She is a preceptor, residency director, mentor and Leadership Networking Partner.
 Aytay actively promotes the role of pharmacists in patients’ health through community involvement with the Juvenile Diabetes Research Foundation, American Diabetes Association and the American Heart Association.
 Her leadership has been recognized through numerous awards, most recently the University of Minnesota Pharmacy Alumni Society Distinguished Pharmacist Award.
 She also serves on the Minnesota Department of Health Pandemic Preparedness Task Force.

 RPh, Thrifty White (retired), MPhA Public Affairs Co-Chair